CreditCode/Noriaela/README.md

 # Counter Strike Global Offensive Skin Changer Mac

-## Since Tiney is claiming he made this skinchanger when he didn't i've decided to stop updating this congratulations, you fucked yourself.
+## Im not the developer of this Skinchanger, im just updating it.

 ### Setup
 Requirements: